Indie music scene: Japan

 The Japanese indie music scene began gaining mainstream success in the late 1990s with the so-called "indie boom".
-Musicians involved with this scene, referred to as "individual producer-composers", included Haruomi Hosono, Komoya Tesuya, Oyamada Keigo (also known as Cornelius), and Oda Tetsuro.
-Cornelius pioneered an indie music movement called Shibuya-kei and released songs that gained international success such as the Pizzicato Five.
-Supercar's debut album Three Out Change from 1998 has been described as having "almost foundational importance to 21st century Japanese indie rock".
+Musicians involved with this scene, referred to as "individual producer-composers," included Haruomi Hosono, Oyamada Keigo (also known as Cornelius), and Oda Tetsuro.
+Cornelius pioneered an indie music movement called Shibuya-kei and released songs that gained international success, such as the Pizzicato Five.
+Supercar's 1998 debut album, Three Out Change, has been described as having "almost foundational importance to 21st-century Japanese indie rock."

 A Japanese protectionist licensing policy prevents indie music from being sold via major media distribution networks.
 Indie records are only sold in small retail stores that import foreign records, which are not part of the industrial channels.
-This relegates the Japanese indie music into the context of a global scene.
+This relegates Japanese indie music to the context of a global scene.

-Current Japanese indie bands include the pillows, Asian Kung–Fu Generation, ogre you asshole, Straightener, Sakanaction, Acidman, fujifabric, and Beat Crusaders.
+Current Japanese indie bands include The Pillows, Asian Kung-Fu Generation, Straightener, Sakanaction, Acidman, fujifabric, and Beat Crusaders.

 South Korea

 The indie scene in South Korea is sometimes referred to as "K-Indie", a neologism derived from K-pop.
-The centre of the Korean indie scene is the Hongdae area.
-Korean indie has gained some international exposure via YouTube.
-Bands/artists include The RockTigers, 10cm, Yozo, Jang Jae-in, Jang Jae-in, Hyukoh, and Jannabi.
+The center of the Korean indie scene is the Hongdae area.
+Korean indie has gained international exposure via YouTube.
+Bands and artists include The RockTigers, 10cm, Yozo, Jang Jae-in, Jang Jae-in, Hyukoh, and Jannabi.